 Section 4.08.
 Vacancies in Office.
 Vacancies on the BOT, prior to the expiration of the term of office, shall be filled by appointment by the President of NAHU with the assistance and in consultation with the HUPAC Chair, HUPAC Vice Chair, and Regional Vice Presidents.
-The person so appointed shall serve the remainder of the term and may be appointed to serve no more than two additional two-year terms in accordance with Section 4.02.
+The person so appointed shall serve the remainder of the PAC board year and may be appointed to serve no more than two additional two-year terms in accordance with Section 4.02.

 Section 4.09.
 Meetings of the BOT.
 The Chairperson shall preside over the meetings of the BOT.
 The BOT shall meet no fewer than ten (10) times per year.
 Notice of meetings, stating its time and place or teleconference access codes, shall be given to each BOT member at least seven (7) days before the meeting.
 Notice of any meeting may be waived by signing a written waiver of notice or by attending the meeting.
 All votes shall be cast in person or may participate in a meeting by means of telephone or by the tally method where there is a survey of the votes of the BOT.
 There shall be no voting by proxy.
 A meeting of the BOT is required (a) to determine to whom or on whose behalf contributions or expenditures will be made to support or oppose the candidacy, nomination, and election of candidates for federal, state, or local office, or to support or oppose any resolution or ballot issue, (b) to propose an amendment to the Articles of Association, (c) to remove an officer or appoint officers of HUPAC, (d) to determine the disposition of funds belonging to HUPAC upon its dissolution, and (e) such other matters as may be determined from time to time by the Executive Committee.